Find Cheap Storage in New York City

 Does New York student population affect self-storage prices?

-Colleges and universities located in or nearby New York include Barnard College, Baruch College, City College of New York, Columbia University In The City of New York, Cuny Graduate Center, Hunter College, John Jay College of Criminal Justice, New York University, Pace University, The New School, Touro College, Yeshiva University.
-College students often need storage during summer and winter breaks and can drive prices up during these seasons.
+Colleges and universities located in or nearby New York include Barnard College, Baruch College, City College of New York, Columbia University, CUNY Graduate Center, Hunter College, John Jay College of Criminal Justice, NYU, Pace University, The New School, Touro College, Yeshiva University.
+College students often need self-storage during summer and winter breaks and can drive prices up during these seasons.

-How does seasonality affect New York storage prices?
+How does seasonality affect New York self-storage prices?

 Storage prices in New York tend to be somewhat volatile when compared to other cities.
-Prices can vary by about 79.13 monthly depending on the time of year.
-New York storage prices are highest inSeptember, and lowest in May.
+Prices can vary by about $79.13 monthly depending on the time of year.
+New York self-storage prices are highest inSeptember, and lowest in May.